-Under exceptional circumstances, such as the FIM Steward being prevented to arrive on time, late, or absent, the record attempt(s) shall take place under the supervision of the FMNR (Technical) Steward holding a valid international license.
+Under exceptional circumstances, such as the FIM Technical Director being prevented to arrive on time, late, or absent, the record attempt(s) shall take place under the supervision of the FMNR (Technical) Steward holding a valid international license.

-The FIM Stewards are not responsible for the organisation of the event but they must see that all the necessary requirements (refer to Art.1.15, 'essential services' and below)

-have been met.
+The FIM Officials are not responsible for the organisation of the event but they must see that all the necessary requirements have been met.

-They can, in case of danger (weather conditions, state of the course, condition of the machines, or riders, etc.) order a postponement of the start or interrupts an attempt.
+The FIM Officials can, in case of danger (weather conditions, state of the course, condition of the machines, or riders, etc.) order a postponement of the start or interrupts an attempt.